caitlincoffey/Movement-Synthesizer/index.md

 ## References
 Our references are listed [here](/references).
-We would also like to thank the QEA teaching team for their help and support throughout this project!
+This is not mentioned in our references, but we would like to thank the QEA teaching team for their help and support throughout this project!

 <!--- Thoughts from the lecture:
 - Do MLA citations and have perhaps a separate references page.